Kota, Rajasthan: Coaching Institutes

 The city is especially known in India as a centre for the preparation of various national-level competitive examinations through which the students seek admissions in various engineering and medical colleges of the country.
-Often termed as the "Kota Factory", the town contains more than 40 large coaching institutes for aspiring students trying to pass entrance exams for Indian Institutes of Technology (IIT), through the IIT-JEE, and prominent medical colleges such as the All India Institutes of Medical Sciences(AIIMS) of India, using NEET-UG.
+Often termed as the "Kota Factory", the town contains more than 40 large coaching institutes for aspiring students trying to pass entrance exams for Indian Institutes of Technology (IIT), through the IIT-JEE, and prominent medical colleges such as the All India Institutes of Medical Sciences (AIIMS) of India, using NEET-UG.

 Since 2000, the city has emerged as a popular coaching destination for preparing for competitive exams as well as for-profit educational services.
 The education sector of Kota has become one of the major contributors to the city's economy.
 Kota is popularly referred to as "the coaching capital of India".
 Over 150,000 students from all over the country flock every year towards the city for preparation of various exams such as IIT-JEE and NEET-UG etc. Many hostels and PGs are located in Kota near the vicinity of coaching centres for students.
 Students live here for 2–3 years and prepare for the exams.
 The annual turnover of the Kota coaching industry is about ₹1500 crore.
 The majority of the students here are enrolled in schools, providing the facility of "dummy schooling", which gives students admission without the need to attend it regularly.
 However, it is an illegal practice.
 In 2019, The Viral Fever launched a Web Series called Kota Factory to depict the lives of students who study at Kota.

 Kota's emergence as a coaching hub began in 1985 when Vinod Kumar Bansal, an engineer, established Bansal Classes that eventually became Bansal Classes Private Limited.

-In 2024, Kota has also witnessed a significant decline in the number of students enrolling from 2-2.5 lakh students to just 85000-1 lakh students and revenue from ₹6,500-7,000 crore to ₹3,500 crore which is a decline by 50%, owing to the significant rise in student suicides and stricter rules implemented for coaching institutes by the Rajasthan Government and the Ministry of Education (India).
+In 2024, Kota has also witnessed a significant decline in the number of students enrolling from 2-2.5 lakh students to just 85000-1 lakh students and revenue from ₹6,500-7,000 crore to ₹3,500 crore which is a decline by 50%, owing to the significant rise in student suicides and stricter rules implemented for coaching institutes by the Rajasthan Government and the Ministry of Education.